201851019-iiitv/Cyber-Management-System/README.md

 Connection con=DriverManager.getConnection(
 "jdbc:mysql://localhost:3306/project","root","ambesh");

- *where you change root with your username and ambesh with password of you MYSQL .
-*In the code you should change this line of code with this
+ *where you change root with your username and ambesh with password of you MYSQL .<br /> *In the code you should change this line of code with this<br />

   By default username is already root.